Mission Planner Initial SETUP¶

-Yet another way load older versions of the firmware.
+Yet another way to load older versions of the firmware.
 Again, shown only when not connected.

-You will see this menu item If the auto pilot IS connected.
-Click this menu item to see the items you must setup before you attempt to operate your vehicle.
-Specifics are located in the ArduPilot.org documents which cover you specific vehicle (Copter, Plane, Rover).
+You will only see this menu item if the autopilot is connected.
+Click this menu item to see the items you must set up before you attempt to operate your vehicle.
+Specifics are located in the ArduPilot.org documents which cover your specific vehicle (Copter, Plane, Rover, Blimp).

 Before operating the vehicle, you must setup:

-- Servo Output : configure each output’s function.
-Default values get loaded upon initial firmware install, but be sure to check them here.
+Servo Output : configure each output’s function.
+Default values get loaded upon initial firmware installation, but be sure to check them here.

 This section is for advanced users.

-- Mavlink Signing: Allows you to setup secure communications with the vehicle.
+Mavlink Signing: This allows you to setup secure communications with the vehicle.

-- Mavlink mirror: allows you to forward the MAVLink traffic to another network connected location for monitoring.
+Mavlink mirror: This allows you to forward the MAVLink traffic to another network-connected location for monitoring.
 Also see MAVProxy Forwarding for another method.

-- Moving Base: if NMEA GPS is attaced to PC, shows PCs location as moving on the map display
+Moving Base: if NMEA GPS is attached to PC, shows PCs location as moving on the map display

 Anon Log: Allows you to hide your location when sharing log files by creating a version with scrambled locations